Huang Xinbai: People's Republic of China

 Following the reform and opening up, Huang Xinbai was reinstated as the vice minister of the Ministry of Education in April 1979.
 In March 1979, under the direct supervision of Deng Xiaoping, the central government issued directives for the establishment of a degree system.
-Subsequently, the Ministry of Education and the Bureau of Science and Technology Cadres of the State Council formed a drafting group for the degree regulations, led by Jiang Nanxiang, with Huang Xinbai serving as the principal assistant, resulting in the proposal of the “Regulations of the People's Republic of China on Degrees (Draft)”(中华人民共和国学位条例).
+Subsequently, the Ministry of Education and the Bureau of Science and Technology Cadres of the State Council formed a drafting group for the degree regulations, led by Jiang Nanxiang, with Huang Xinbai serving as the principal assistant, resulting in the proposal of the "Regulations of the People's Republic of China on Degrees (Draft)" (中华人民共和国学位条例).
 In February 1980, the Regulations of the People's Republic of China on Academic Degrees were enacted by the 13th meeting of the Standing Committee of the 5th National People's Congress and became effective in 1981.
 In May 1980, the State Council approved the establishment of the Office of Academic Degrees Committee inside the Ministry of Education to oversee the daily administration of academic degrees nationwide.
 Huang Xinbai served as the inaugural director of the Office of the Academic Degrees Committee of the State Council (国务院学位委员会).
 In December 1980, the State Council approved the formation of the first Academic Degrees Committee, comprising 41 members, including Huang Xinbai.
 In May 1981, he was appointed secretary-general of that committee.
 Additionally, in 1981, the Chinese Association for International Understanding was established, with Huang appointed as chairman for its first, second, and third sessions.

-Mr. Huang serves as a member of the Seventh and Eighth National Committees of the Chinese People's Political Consultative Conference (CPPCC) and holds the position of Deputy Director of the Eighth National Committee of the CPPCC for Culture and Education.
+Huang serves as a member of the Seventh and Eighth National Committees of the Chinese People's Political Consultative Conference (CPPCC) and holds the position of Deputy Director of the Eighth National Committee of the CPPCC for Culture and Education.

 Huang Xinbai die in Beijing on February 29, 2008, at the age of 87.
 On March 11, 2008, a goodbye ceremony took place in the auditorium of the Babaoshan Revolutionary Cemetery.